mdjac/Python_examproject/readme.md

 We have experienced that some places abroad doesn’t have menu cards in a language that you understand, and you end up using google translate for every dish – which is time consuming.
 We have therefore built an application that analyzes the text, finds illustrations of each dish and translates the text to a user specified language and consolidates it into a single PDF file.
 ## 3. List of used technologies
-* Python
+* pytesseract
-* tesseract
+* argparse
 * tqdm
 * p_tqdm
-* OpenCV
-* Multiprocessing
+* openCV
-* Numpy
+* multiprocessing
-* Pandas
+* numpy
 * iso639
 * Googletrans
 * fpdf
 * cv2
 * icrawler
+* timeit
 ## 4. Installation guide (if any libraries need to be installed)
-Based on the assumption that you are running the standard docker build for the Python course..
+Based on the assumption that you are running the standard docker build for the Python course.
 Please add below to the standard dockerfile:
 * `pip install pytesseract`
-* `apt install tesseract-ocr-all -y` (must be run as root)
+* `apt install tesseract-ocr-all -y` (must be run as root `USER root`)
 * `pip install googletrans==3.1.0a0`
 * `pip install fpdf`
 * `pip install icrawler`